stanman71/Priscilla/devices/client_music/complete_guide.md

-# Client Music
+# Client Music - Complete Guide

 A raspberry pi controller to play music by using spotify and lms.

 !
 This is the complete installation !

-IMAGE installation guide: Link

    * <a href="#1 Hardware">1 Hardware</a>
       * <a href="#1.1 Small Speaker (max 3W)">1.1 Small Speaker (max 3W)</a>